-4.2.1 Introduction
+Introduction

 Palestinian writers’ preoccupation with promoting Palestinian identity and its distinctive characteristic burgeoned after the 1967 naksa (“setback”) and Israel’s occupation of the remaining Palestinian territories.
-Due to these developments, the trends in story writing for children were subsequently based on translation from Arab or global heritage sources.
+Due to these developments, the trends in ing for children were subsequently based on translation from Arab or global heritage sources.
 Palestinian writers realized the importance of reviving Palestinian folk heritage in children’s literature by reworking the forms or narrative structures of folktales.
 Some of them began reworking folktale forms without altering the literary structures, while others reworked them by making fundamental changes to the narrative structures to make them compatible with the spirit of the age and the age group targeted.

 The Use of Folktale Features